RIFLE: Imputation and Robust Inference from Low Order Marginals: Introduction

 \section{Introduction}

-Machine learning algorithms have shown promise when applied to a wide range of problems, including healthcare, finance, social data analysis, image processing, and speech recognition.
+Machine learning algorithms have shown promise when applied to various problems, including healthcare, finance, social data analysis, image processing, and speech recognition.
 However, this success mainly relied on the availability of large-scale, high-quality datasets, which may be scarce in many practical problems, especially in medical and health applications \citep{pedersen129785missing, sterne2009multiple, beaulieu2018characterizing}.
-Moreover, in such applications, many experiments and datasets suffer from small sample size.
-At the same time, an increasingly large number of datasets are publicly available.
-To fully and effectively utilize information on related research questions from diverse datasets, information across various datasets needs to be combined in a reliable fashion.
-After appending these datasets together, the obtained dataset can contain large blocks of missing values as they may not share exactly the same features (Figure~\ref{fig: Merging Datasets}).
+Moreover, many experiments and datasets suffer from the small sample size in such applications.
+Despite the availability of a small number of data points in each study, an increasingly large number of datasets are publicly available.
+To fully and effectively utilize information on related research questions from diverse datasets, information across various datasets (e.g., different questionnaires from multiple hospitals with overlapping questions) must be combined in a reliable fashion.

+After integrating data from different studies, the obtained dataset can contain large blocks of missing values, as they may not share the same features (Figure~\ref{fig: Merging Datasets}).

-For example, similar data may be collected from different health centers or across waves of a dataset, although questions may not be exactly the same and some questions be asked while others omitted.
-Appending two or more of these datasets may then lead to many missing values in the resulting dataset.
-Thus, a pre-processing step should be performed to remove or impute missing values.
-However, removing rows containing missing values is not an option when the percentage of missingness in a dataset is high, or the distribution of missing values is MNAR (Missing Not At Random).
-For instance, as it is demonstrated in Figure~\ref{fig: Missing_value_merged_sc}, if we eliminate the rows that have at least one missing entry, the entire dataset will be discarded.
+There are three general approaches for handling missing values in statistical inference (classification and regression) tasks.
+A Na\"ive method is to remove the rows containing missing entries.
+However, such an approach is not an option when the percentage of missingness in a dataset is high.
+For instance, as demonstrated in Figure~\ref{fig: Missing_value_merged_sc}, the entire dataset will be discarded if we eliminate the rows with at least one missing entry.

+The most common methodology for handling missing values in a learning task is to impute them in a pre-processing stage.
+The general idea behind data imputation is that the missing values can be predicted using the available data entries and correlated features.
+Imputation algorithms cover a wide range of methods, including imputing missing entries with the columns means~\citet[Chapter~3]{little2019statistical} (or median), least-square and linear regression-based methods~\citep{raghunathan2001multivariate, kim2005missing, zhang2008sequential, cai2006iterated, buuren2010mice}, matrix completion and expectation maximization approaches~\citet{dempster1977maximum, ghahramani1994supervised, honaker2011amelia}, KNN based~\citep{troyanskaya2001missing}, Tree based methods~\citep{stekhoven2012missforest, xia2017adjusted}, and methods using different neural network structures.
+Appendix~\ref{appendix: related_works} presents a comprehensive review of these methods.